A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Results and discussion

-As can be seen from \autoref{Figure16}, the final nozzle has smoother curves, which prevents an abrupt increase in water velocity and reduces flow separation at the bends above and below the guide vane.
-Furthermore, \autoref{Figure17} shows a notch at the middle of the profile.
-This notch is located at the tip of the guide vane and has a lower velocity than other regions because of the fully developed boundary layers on both sides of the guide vane that merge at that point.

-Calculations show that the values of nozzle loss coefficient for the initial and final nozzles are 0.972 and 0.977, respectively.
-Using the latter value and \autoref{Equation1}, and assuming that the value of rotor loss coefficient is equal to 0.94, the maximum possible efficiency for this design is 85.6\%.
+Calculations show that nozzle loss coefficient for the initial and final nozzles are 0.972 and 0.977, respectively.
+Using the latter value and \autoref{EquationA1}, and assuming that on average runner loss coefficient is 0.94, the maximum possible efficiency for this design is 85.6\%.